Synrom/FixMe/README.md

 ## Bugs2Fix

-Before the model can be trained on Bugs2Fix, the dataset first must be tokenized.
+Before the model can be trained on [Bugs2Fix](https://sites.google.com/view/learning-fixes), the dataset first must be tokenized.
 This can be done using the following command:
 ```bash
 $ python -m fixme.run tokenize_bugs2fix  <graphcodebert/unixcoder> <source path>,<target path> <CSV-path to save tokenized dataset>
 ```
 After that, the evaluation can be done using the following python scripts:
-- `bugs2fix/create.py` creates a csv of samples of abstracted bugs for models trained on bugs2fix
+- `bugs2fix/create.py` creates a CSV-file containing samples of abstracted bugs
 - `bugs2fix/abs2src.py` maps abstract fix predictions back to their concrete form
 - `bugs2fix/replace_and_test.py` inserts predicted fixes in repositores and executes test suites